Your Amateur Radio station may change, but you have to start somewhere, right?

 Selecting your transceiver will largely depend on how much you want to spend and what you hope to do.
 If you want to explore long-distance contacts on the HF bands, you’ll need an HF transceiver.
 If you are interested in chatting with local friends on the VHF or UHF bands, look for a VHF+ FM transceiver.

-There are also many transceiver kits available, such as the Elecraft K3 shown here, that will provide hours of satisfaction.
-Kit building is fun and educational, and you’ll save a considerable amount of money in the process.
+Most hams buy their radios factory assembled, but you can design your own transceiver from scratch.
+There are also many transceiver kits available.
+Kit building is fun and educational and you’ll save a considerable amount of money in the process.
 If you think your technical skills are marginal, however, build your kit with the help of a more knowledgeable ham.

-If you’re considering a handheld transceiver for use on VHF or UHF FM, you’ll be pleased to know that most of these radios come with their own rechargeable batteries.
-But if you want to operate the radio without the battery (in your house or apartment, for example), you may want to invest in a small dc power supply—13.8 volts (V) with a current capacity of about 3 amps (A) will do the job nicely.
+If you’re considering a handheld transceiver for use on VHF or UHF FM, most of these radios come with their own rechargeable batteries.
+But if you want to operate the radio without the battery, you may want to invest in a small dc power supply—13.8 volts (V) with a current capacity of about 3 amps (A) will do the job nicely.
 You can find these at retailers such as RadioShack for about $40 or less.
-With a dc power supply, you won’t have to worry about your battery running down when you are in the middle of a conversation.

 As you step up to larger radios with more output power, you’ll need larger power supplies to run them.
 Most of these transceivers do not have their own power supplies, so read their specifications before you buy.
 A transceiver with a maximum output power of 100 W will require about 25 A of current at 13.8 V when you are operating the radio at “full throttle.”
-That kind of power supply will cost about $100 to $200, depending on the overall design.
+That kind of power supply will cost about $100 to $200.

 Don’t worry about buying a power supply with too much current capacity.
 Your equipment will only draw the current it needs—no more, no less.
 In fact, it is probably safe to say that you can never have too much current capacity.
 It may seem economically foolish to invest $200 in a 25-A power supply when all you want to power is a 5-W handheld radio.
 However, if you think you’ll be upgrading to a larger radio in the near future, you may want to get the big power supply today (especially if you find a great deal on a high-current supply).